idominikosgr/VibeKit-VDK-CLI/README.md

 ## Customization

 The rule files use a consistent Markdown format that's easy to customize for your specific needs.
-See the `Cursor-Rules.md` file at the project root for detailed formatting guidelines and best practices.
+See the `Vibe-Coding-Rules-StandardizationPlan.md` file for detailed formatting guidelines and best practices.

 ## Updating